vveisard/blue-ball/WORK.md

 - lerp
 - down

-Upper and lower thresholds, over which the camera will simply snap. ie, you have to be over 45 degrees for the camera to start rotating
+in the up and down ranges, the camera will snap to vertical in the middle 45 degree range, the camera will rotate with the character

----

-# STORY As a user, I want camera coordinates to transition over time

-## DESIGN

-I should store the desired component state in a "transition component" and animate in the "transition_system"

-## TODO implment transition component

-## TODO implment transition system, player_camera_coordinates_transition_system

 ---